Bira/octopus-carnival/_drafts/wir-mm-4e-purple-worm.md

 Jaws**, which has the same accuracy vs. Reflex and damage as a basic bite but does half damage on a miss.

-It can also try to **Swallo** them.
+It can also try to **Swallow** them.
 This targets the Fortitude of the victim.
 On a hit, the target gets swallowed and is now inside the purple worm.
 The victim is considered dazed and restrained, and only has line of sight and effect to the worm.
 Also, no one has line of sight or effect to the victim.

 While swallowed, the victim can only make basic attacks, and takes 10 physical and 10 acid damage at the start of the worm's turns.
 The only good news here is